- a method of communication

 “Whatever the benefits of newer electronic media, they provide no measurable substitute for the intellectual and personal development initiated and sustained by frequent reading” – 2007 (Dana Gioia, Chairman, National Endowment for the Arts)

-In contemporary discourse, some people use Media and Medium interchangeably.
+Usage of the terms media and medium are in a state of flux.
+In contemporary discourse, some people use media and medium interchangeably.
 Others argue that Media should be treated as the plural form of Medium.
 Thus, CNN is a medium, but CNN and Fox are Media.

 Social Media refers to online tools and communication ecosystems that facilitate social sharing and dialog (e.g., Instagram, Wikipedia, Twitter, & You Tube, Facebook.]